THE MOONLIGHT HITCHHIKER

 masters headlong as showering rubble, stopped cold on the run

-among their whip-smart workhorse juniors shook sideways
+their whip-smart workhorse juniors knocked

 toward a fault rolling and rumbling plazas downtown